How the Catalyst Fund is Positioned for Durability

 At AEG, we are operators and risk managers first.
 We don't find ourselves in forced-sale scenarios because we actively anticipate market shifts and manage our portfolio conservatively.
 We grow methodically, price risk continuously, and prioritize downside protection above all else.

-Our vertically integrated model ensures end-to-end accountability—we underwrite the loan, but we also design, build, and deliver the asset.
+Our vertically integrated model ensures end-to-end accountability: we underwrite our loans, but we also design, build, and deliver the assets.
 That level of control reduces execution risk and keeps our interests fully aligned with our investors.

 This fund isn’t about chasing growth.
 It’s about disciplined execution.
 We’d rather do one great deal with high certainty than ten mediocre ones.
 That’s how we protect capital, deliver strong risk-adjusted returns, and build lasting trust with our investors.